 During the decades since the end of the Second World War, the United States has underwritten and taken the lead in maintaining a global order that has benefited more people in more ways than at any other period in history.
-Now, however, that American-led order is under stress, and some have wondered whether it will break apart entirely.
-Fiscal and economic burdens continue to plague nations; violent, extremist ideologies threaten the stability of entire regions; state and non-state opportunists seek to exploit upheavals; and major states compete to establish dominant positions in their respective regions.
+Now, however, that American-led order is under stress, and some have wondered whether it will break apart entirely as fiscal and economic burdens continue to plague nations, violent extremist ideologies threaten the stability of entire regions, state and non-state opportunists seek to exploit upheavals; and major states compete to establish dominant positions in their respective regions.

 America’s leadership role remains in question, and its security interests are under significant pressure.
 Challenges are growing, old allies are not what they once were, and the U.S. is increasingly bedeviled by debt that constrains its ability to sustain its forces commensurate with its interests.

 Informed deliberations on the status of the United States’ military power are therefore desperately needed.
-This Index of U.S. Military Strength can help to inform the debate.
+It is our hope that this Index of U.S. Military Strength will help to facilitate those informed deliberations.